rjohnsen/threathunting-book/content/part-6/hunter-to-detection.md

 * `cscript.exe`
 * `mshta.exe`

 This makes the hunt more durable.
 We are not only searching for one executable pair.
-We are searching for a class of suspicious behavior.
+We are searching for a class of suspicious behaviour.

 ### MITRE Mapping